ammar0466/Install-Maya-2026-on-Ubuntu/README.md

 7. Install dummy webkit2gtk3

-    Can create own .rpm package by using tutorial found on autodesk forum, use mine
+    Can create own .rpm package by using tutorial found on autodesk forum or use mine download from this repo.

     Install these package :